Mungo Outback Journey

 We cannot take you to these sacred areas (they are not accessible) but it is wonderful to know that the person who is guiding you is a descendent of these enduring people.
 The Mungo Outback Journey will help give you a deeper understanding of Aboriginal People and their Culture.

-During our circumnavigation of Lake Mungo by vehicle and on foot you will travel through 4 ecosystems ranging from dry lakebeds to rich sandy bush country.
-As we travel we’ll stop often to search for birds and animals and learn about the vegetation in this constantly changing landscape.
+Next we begin our circumnavigation of Lake Mungo.
+Travelling by vehicle and on foot you will pass through 4 ecosystems ranging from dry lakebeds to rich sandy bush country.
+As we travel we’ll stop often to search for birds and other animals and learn about the vegetation in this constantly changing landscape.
+During the drive there is the opportunity to climb high into the huge Mungo dunefield for stunning views across the desert.